 Jorge Paulo Lemann (AB Inbev) – worth £12.3bn

 In 1989, the Brazilian-born Lemann took over the Brazilian brewer Brahma and grew this through numerous acquisitions to the world’s largest beer company AB InBev.
 To this day, he is one of the main shareholders and the management is dominated by his people.

 Charlene de Carvalho-Heineken, 63, took over from father Freddy Heineken after his death in 2002 as controlling shareholder of the Dutch brewer — a role she describes as being “a guardian” of the company founded by her great-grandfather in 1864.
 Alexander, 33, the oldest of her five children, is on the board of the holding company.
-Heineken is one of the world’s top three brewer with Amstel, Bulmers Cider, Tiger, Red Stripe, Strongbow and Newcastle Brown Ale and the company has a stock market value of £39.5bn — down £8.2bn in a year.
+Heineken is one of the world’s top three brewers with Amstel, Bulmers Cider, Tiger, Red Stripe, Strongbow and Newcastle Brown Ale and the company stock has dropped due to its exit from Russia, a decision that alone could cost £340m.